Fadrique Álvarez de Toledo, 2nd Duke of Alba: Life and career

 He was also a member of the Consejo de Estado under Charles V, Holy Roman Emperor.
 He accompanied the Emperor to Germany, Flanders and Italy and was made in 1520 a grandee of Spain and a knight in the Order of the Golden Fleece.

 He married Isabel de Zúñiga (1470-after 1520), Condesa de Sevilla, in 1480 and had five children.
-His eldest son García was destined to be his successor, but predeceased his father, passing the title of third Duke of Alva to Fadrique's grandson, the famous Iron Duke Fernando Álvarez de Toledo y Pimentel.
+His eldest son García was destined to be his successor, but predeceased his father, passing the title of third Duke of Alba to Fadrique's grandson, the famous Iron Duke Fernando Álvarez de Toledo y Pimentel.